terraform-ibm-modules/terraform-ibm-external-secrets-operator/solutions/fully-configurable/DA-eso-configuration.md

 # Configuring External Secrets Operator stores

 In the Architecture configuration it is possible to configure the set of [Cluster Secrets Stores](https://external-secrets.io/latest/api/clustersecretstore/) and [Secrets Stores](https://external-secrets.io/latest/api/clustersecretstore/) to deploy on the cluster after the External Secrets Operator deployment and that are responsible to handle the integration of the operator components with the IBM Cloud Secrets Manager instance.
+The configuration of these stores is performed through the complex object `eso_secretsstores_configuration` and by specifying this input parameter when configuring the deployable architecture.

 Below the configuration of the input variable `eso_secretsstores_configuration` and the related options available: